 The impact of prejudice is profound—it distorts the perception we have of others and cripples the potential for productive discourse.
 Communication is not just about the exchange of words; it’s about understanding and respect, both of which are jeopardized when prejudice clouds judgment.

-Understanding prejudice requires a deep acknowledgment that such biases often stem from societal, cultural, or educational influences.
+Understanding prejudice requires a deep acknowledgement that such biases often stem from societal, cultural, or educational influences.
 They’re not merely opinions but a complex web of ingrained perceptions.
 In essence, the prejudice barrier in communication is not simply about what is said or heard but what is believed and felt subconsciously about another person or group.

 Examples of Prejudice Barriers in Communication